madetech/blog/posts/privilege_bingo.md

 ## Identifying smells

-Coming back to the refer a friend scheme, why did we implement that scheme?
-We actually did it to encourage more of the same types of people joining.
-It's not that we wanted to encourage more of the same ethnicity, gender, or other intersections.
-We did it because we needed to hire quickly, and hiring people recommend by those we already know and trust is easier than the alternatives.
+Coming back to the [refer a friend scheme](https://github.com/madetech/handbook/blob/9191ea306c4dd6be22f3d0f12d291a67593fd654/benefits/recruitment_referrals.md), why did we implement that scheme?
+We did it because we are always hiring, and hiring people recommended by the existing team is less risky than hiring someone unknown to the company.
+It's not that we wanted to encourage more of the same ethnicity, gender, or other intersections, but the reality is that this kind of scheme does just that.

-With this ease, comes a problem.
-The issue is that there are direct consequences of enacting a policy like this.
-You will immediately be discouraging diversity by inviting more of the same gender and ethnicity unless you have previously worked in diverse organisations.
-You are also rewarding and reinforcing this kind of behaviour in your organisation.
+Unknowingly we've been financially discouraging diversity, around 15% of our hires in the last 2 years have come from referrals.
+It's not that taking away this scheme will suddenly improve the lack of diversity at Made Tech but removing it is certainly a step in the right direction.

+What caused us to look at this through a diversity lense?
+An increasing internal and external pressure, from some members of our team and from our customers and advisors, is drawing our attention to our poor levels of diversity.
+We're slowly but surely becoming more and more introspective.
+Introspection has to be the place to start.

 Smells are often a little difficult to work out, especially being so naive to privilege.
-Detecting the smells of exclusionary practices, much like code smells, gets easier with experience I am sure.
+Detecting the smells of exclusionary practices, much like code smells, must get easier with experience.

 ## Accepting failures